What is a Threat Vector and Why is it Important to Define

 Email is the number one threat vector

-A huge reason for this is due to the human factor.
+In fact, a huge reason for this is due to the human factor.

 Email filtering tools can block a lot of malicious messages, but if even one gets through it just takes one inadvertent click to grant unauthorized access to a hacker.